(Original Article Published via RawFoodForPets.com)

 Exercise is another easy-to-implement activity that has proven, direct benefits for the immune system.
 In addition, the muscle activity helps cleanse the body of toxins and helps to move important components of immunity from one part of the body to another.

-You don’t have to be over-structured about massage or exercise.
-Simply rub your best buddy in a way you’d like to be rubbed, and take a daily walk or romp in the park.
+You do not have to be over-structured about massage or exercise.
+Simply rub your best buddy in a way you would like to be rubbed, and take a daily walk or romp in the park.

 Nutrition.
 The immune system demands good nutrition.
 Conversely, a diet deficit in any of the necessary nutrients will almost certainly cause immune-related disease.
 Specific nutrients that are indicated for immune-system health include: vitamins A (beta-carotene), C, E, and B-6; zinc; selenium; linoleic acid; and lutein.